a-shine/pm-for-startups/deck2.md

 - Seek perfection and **maximize value** to the customer
 - **Remove waste** from the manufacturing process (e.g. overproduction, waiting, unnecessary transport, over-processing, excess inventory, defects)
 - Produce in small batches for a more efficient pipeline (**flow**)

+Notes:

+- Took a different approach, by focusing on the customer and removing waste
+- Did not assume they knew what the customer wanted, so tentatively produced in small batches, awaiting customers demand
+- They were able to do so economically by removing waste from the manufacturing process (not doing anything unnecessary)

 --